-We've written a number of times about the quiet wonder of the 20th century - your GPS, but what can happen to the private boater when it fails?
-Plenty - but there is plenty to do and this starts a 3-part series of varying complexity regarding what you can do to find where you are - and get home safely.
+We've written a number of times about the quiet wonder of the 20th century - your GPS. (see Prevention of Collisions at Sea, and "Hole in the GPS Sky".)
+But what can happen to the private boater when it fails?

+There is plenty to do to find where you are and get home safely.